-The largest of the sea turtles, the leatherback can reach over 1.8 m (6 ft) in length and more than 900 kg (1,984 lbs) in weight.
+The largest of the sea turtles, leatherbacks reach more than 1.8 m (6 ft) in length and more than 640 kg (1,410 lbs) in weight.
 During their long migrations, leatherbacks regularly dive to depths greater than 1,000 m (3,281 ft) in search of gelatinous zooplankton to eat.
 Leatherbacks are rapidly declining in many areas of the world.

 Present in all world’s oceans except Arctic and Antarctic

 Length approximately 50 mm

 Mass 40-50 g

 For all life stages, gelatinous zooplankton (jellies and jelly-like organisms)

 Lay 50-90 eggs per clutch

 Billiard ball size eggs weigh roughly 80 grams

 Incubation period is approximately 60 days long